 What to AVOID

-– includes soft drinks, fruit juices, cookies, cakes, cakes, cookies
+- Sugar – This includes soft drinks, fruit juices, cookies, cakes, etc.

-- starch – both potatoes and rice are high in starches…which means they are high in carbs.
-As a diabetic, I typically fall below 30g of carbs but never above 50g per day.
-Do you really want to use that up on one (1) potato? or exceed 30g on 1 cup of rice? …not including the condiments you put on, in or around it to make it palatable.
-Plus… make no mistake, eating 30g at once will cause your BG to spike.
+- Starch – Both potatoes and rice are high in starches which means they are high in carbohydrates.
+As a diabetic I strongly suggest staying below 30 grams of total carbohydrates daily.
+Do you really want to exceed that limit with one (1) potato or a cup of rice?
+Plus, make no mistake, eating 30 grams of carbohydrate at once will cause your BG to spike.

-- grains – especially wheat (gluten) in ANY form, flour, pasta, breads, crackers, cakes etc
+- Grains – Especially rice and wheat in ANY form including flour, pasta, breads, crackers, cakes etc

 - Legumes – including beans and peanuts.
 Peanuts are technically a legume and not a nut.

-- high carb fruits – especially bananas, pineapple,
+- High carb fruits – especially bananas, apples, pineapple, oranges, etc.

-- “reduced fat” – why? typically they are reducing natural fats AND they usually add sugar to compensate.
+- Reduced fat – Why? typically they are reducing natural fats AND they usually add sugar to compensation.

 - Meats – beef, pork, fish, poultry, eggs, etc. Organ Meats are particularly high in nutritional value.

-- Veggies – low carb veggies are best such as greens, cauliflower, broccoli, green peppers, celery, asparagus
+- Veggies – low carb, leafy green veggies are best but also cauliflower, broccoli, green peppers, celery, asparagus, etc.

 - Drinks – water, tea and coffee unsweetened.
 I do use coconut oil and butter in my coffee, occasionally cream.

 - Condiments/Spices – Slap Ya Mama, Louisiana Hot Sauce, Salt, Tabasco, Black and Red Pepper and mustard.
 As with everything, check the ingredients.

 Occasionally I will Consume….

 - Wine – once a week or two I will drink wine.
 Always a dry red and usually a Merlot or Cabernet Sauvignion.
 For me, occasional alcohol and diabetes is ok, I know others who use it sparingly as well.

 - Vinegar – apple cider on salads or greens.

 - Cheese – typically I will add cheese to my LC Caulicrust pizza or my LC Primal Chili, but I do try to limit.

-- EVOO – Extra Virgin Olive Oil, also on salads or slaw but also for low to medium temperature cooking.
+- Extra Virgin Olive Oil – on salads or slaw but also for low to medium temperature cooking.

 - Nuts – walnuts, pecans, cashews, etc. Just an ounce or a handful a day.

-- Low Carb Fruits but not daily, blueberries, raspberries and avocados of course. :)
+- Low Carb Fruits but not daily, blueberries, blackberries, raspberries and avocados of course. :)